SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Reserved instances are recommended cost-saving to RDS instances that will be running continuously for years

 Amazon RDS Proxy sits between your application and your relational database to efficiently manage connections to the database and improve the scalability of the application.
 Amazon RDS Proxy can be enabled for most applications with no code changes

+When automatic failover occurs in Multi-AZ database, The CNAME record for your DB instance will be altered to point to the newly promoted standby

 ## Types of Data